Instructions for Authors

 and other related areas, such as environmental science and engineering.

 The Editorial team work as volunteer.
-Authors are encouraged to support
+Authors are encouraged to support the external editors and journal's development.

 are requested to identify who provided financial support for the development